kevinweber/lazy-load-for-videos/readme.txt

 == Changelog ==

+= 2.2.1.1 =
+* Fixed not working option to disable Vimeo.
+* Removed callback functionality.

 = 2.2.1 =
 * The "i" link is now optional.
 By default, no information link is displayed.